sangupta/neo/README.md

 * Allow download/install of templates to local cache
 * Allow clean up of local cache
 * Support for `.neoignore` file in `data` folder
+* Allow for `update` of templates using a URI
+* Allow for purging of older versions of templates
+* Embed `author` information in the template

 ## Usage